wjs018/lemmy-anime-wiki/rules.md

 ---

+## Post Topics

-## Posts must relate to anime or anime-related topics
+Posts must relate to anime or anime-related topics

 The working definition we are working with for this rule is that a show/movie is considered anime if it has *either* a MAL page or an AniList page.
 Similarly, anime-related topics could include posts about animation studios, voice talent, musicians, or other industry personnel that have worked on anime projects in the past.